xiaocong/remote-task-web-app/README.md

     - `jobs[].r_job_nos` is an array of `jobs[].no`.
     - `jobs[].repo_url` is the repo url of the job.
     - `jobs[].device_filter` is the filter condition for the job.
 When its all fields have the same value as a device, it means the device can run the job.
-    - `jobs[].device_filter.tags` is a special filter condition.
+    - `jobs[].device_filter.tags` contains all required tags.
 Matched device must has all tags in it.
-It MUST not be empty.
     - `jobs[].environ` contains all variables that will be passed to job shell environment.
     - `environ`, `device_filter`, `repo_url`, `repo_branch` can be set once at the same level of `jobs`, if you want not to set it at all jobs.